NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 - added check to see if configuration file has the right column headers 04/24/2024

 2.2 - added Table of Contents to README and description of the configuration file columns and how they are used
-- added ez-langauge add-on to support event title/description and online store produc title/description translations
+- added ez-langauge add-on to support event title/description and online store product title/description translations